scijava/roi-model/primitives.rst

 Vertex1D  double                  Vertex in 1D
 Vertex2D  double, double          Vertex in 2D
-Vertex3D  double, double, double  Vertex in 3D VertexnD  double (× n dimensions) Vertex in nD Vector1D  double                  Vector in 1D Vector2D  double, double          Vector in 2D Vector3D  double, double, double  Vector in 3D VectornD  double (× n dimensions) Vector in nD
+Vertex3D  double, double, double  Vertex in 3D Vector1D  double                  Vector in 1D
+Vector2D  double, double          Vector in 2D
+Vector3D  double, double, double  Vector in 3D
 ========= ======================= ============

 All shape primitives are described in terms of the above basic primitives.
 This means that all shape descriptions are serialisable as a list of double precision floating point values.

-All 2D shape primitives could be oriented in 3D or nD using a unit Vector3D/VectornD, which would allow all 2D shapes to be used as surfaces in 3D or nD.
+All 2D shape primitives could be oriented in 3D or using a unit Vector3D, which would allow all 2D shapes to be used as surfaces in 3D.
 They would additionally require a depth in order to be meaningful (or assume a depth of one z slice).

 .. todo::
     Bounding box